 - The value of the bait piece

-- The medium of bait piece
+- The medium of the bait piece

 - May sound obvious, but you can’t post a DVD or catalogue to an email address.
-As mentioned previously though, you may find benefit in offering a digital product first (such as a .PDF or movie clip sample) where you can ask for just the first name, before moving on to the physical product offer only to qualified prospects
+As mentioned previously though, you may find benefit in offering a digital product first (such as a .PDF or movie clip sample) where you can ask for just the first name, before moving on to?the physical product offer only to qualified prospects

 Yes, the more information you can find out about a prospect, the better informed you are as to how you should talk to that prospect.
-BUT – if you ask for too much information up front, it’s like being at a party & being given the Spanish Inquisition by an over-eager stranger.
+BUT – if you ask for?too much information up front, it’s like being at a party & being given the Spanish Inquisition by an over-eager stranger.